 Exploring self and Self with Alanis Morissette

-1440: The title of the program you’re teaching at 1440 is Exploring self and Self.
+1440: You talk about exploring self and Self.
 What are those two selves?

 Alanis Morissette: The smaller “s” self is the self in egoic terms—in psychological terms.
 I consider this the “earthly” self, the “human” self or the “identity” self.
 This umbrella term contains all the human experiences of “me” or “you.”
 It deals with perception and comes from a localized point of “me” looking out toward the world (with accurate perceptions or misperceptions, both).
 It also connotes the “me” that is looking in…toward the inner world.